Lee Boon Yang

 Yen Yen joined the Board on 1 April 2012.

-She is the Chairman of the Singapore Science Centre and Director of Cap Vista Pte Ltd and Gemalto NV and ams AG.
-Additionally, she sits on the Board of Advisors of the Singapore Institute of Directors.
-She is a member of the National University of Singapore's School of Computing.
+She is a Director of Oversea-Chinese Banking Corporation Limited.
+She serves as the Chairman of the Singapore Science Centre and Director of ams AG.
+Additionally, she sits on the Board of Advisors of the National University of Singapore's School of Computing.

-She was the Regional Vice-President and Managing Director of SAS South Asia Pacific, SAS Institute Inc. Prior to that, she was Senior Vice President, Applications, Oracle Corporation Asia Pacific, and Vice President and Managing Director for Hewlett-Packard Singapore.
+She is a veteran in the technology and telecommunication sectors.
+Her past executive career included being President, Asia Pacific, Vodafone Global Enterprise Singapore Pte Ltd; Regional Vice-President and Managing Director of SAS South Asia Pacific; Senior Vice President, Applications, Oracle Corporation Asia Pacific, and Vice President & Managing Director for Hewlett-Packard Singapore.

 Yen Yen has a degree in Computer Science from the National University of Singapore and an Executive MBA degree with Helsinki School of Economics Executive Education.

-Andrew holds Bachelor of Law (Honours) and Masters of Law degrees from the National University of Singapore and was called to the Singapore Bar in 1986.
+Tracey holds a Bachelor of Law (Honours) from the National University of Singapore.